 “Good morning” is “Chao buoi sang”

 “Good afternoon” is “Chao buoi trua”

 “Good evening” is “Chao buoi toi”

-When you want to say “how are you?” in Vietnamese, it means “Bạn có khỏe không? “.
-You can change flexibly word “ban” into other words like “anh”, “chi”, etc. to make it appropriate for specific situations and relationships.
-To reply to this kind of greetings, you inform them of your health status then you can ask them again with a question “Con ban?” like “And you?” in English.
+When you want to say “How are you?” in Vietnamese, it means “Bạn có khỏe không? “.
+You can change flexibly the word “ban” into other words like “anh”, “chi”, etc. to make it appropriate for specific situations and relationships.
+To reply to this kind of greeting, you inform them of your health status then you can ask them again with a question “Con ban?” like “And you?” in English.